Guitar Chords Fingerings

 B7

 A, B, C, D, E, F, G, (H) - doesn't it look like anything?
 That's right, these are the first letters of the Latin alphabet, which have been used to designate notes and chords for the guitar since the 10th century.
-A is la, C is do, D is re, E is mi, etc. Please note that the letters H and B denote the same note Si, but in modern musical literature B more sometimes refers to B flat.
+A is la, C is do, D is re, E is mi, etc. Please note that the letters H and B denote the same note Si.

 Fingering is the chord pattern on the guitar fretboard.
-Here the first string is at the top, and the frets are numbered with numbers.
-The red dots indicate where you need to press the strings to create a particular chord.
+The first string is at the top of the image, and the frets are numbered.
+The red dots indicate on which fret you need to press which string to create a particular chord.

 The red line on the fingering means you need a barre for the chord.
 For example, in the case of an F (Fa major) chord, you will have to press all the strings on the 1st fret of the fretboard with your left index finger.